 230 developers and 1.8M apps reveal the best mobile app analytics solutions

 December 2, 2014 9:27 AM

 Google Analytics for mobile is essentially a monopoly, with almost 95 percent market share on Android.
 But the highest-rated apps use analytics packages like Mixpanel, Kochava, and Tune’s MobileAppTracking.

 And on iOS, Flurry is the market leader, with about 36 percent share.

-Those are just two of the findings in a new report on mobile app analytics by VB Insight.
 Using Mixrank data on over 1.8 million apps and developer insights straight from mobile developers with over 250 million currently active users, it’s clear that while the analytics ecosystem is heavily dominated by just two players, there’s serious competition at the high end.

 One example is Tune’s MobileAppTracking.

 With just .2 percent of the Android app analytics market, Tune is being used by no fewer than seven of the top 20 highest-grossing Google Play apps.
 Similarly, with only two percent share on iOS, Tune’s MobileAppTracking is embedded in eight of the top 20 grossing apps, including Supercell’s massive hits Hay Day and Clash of Clans.